Trump to speak with Putin and Merkel in day of calls

 Merkel -- who is running for a fourth term in office later this year and faces criticism from political opponents over her refugee policy -- declined to comment on Trump's remarks.

-But at the time of Trump's election last November, she made it clear that Germany's cooperation would depend on how Trump acts.
+But at the time of Trump's election in November, she made it clear that Germany's cooperation would depend on how he acts.

 "Germany and the United States (are) joined by common values -- democracy, freedom, respect for the law and human dignity -- regardless of skin color, religion, gender, sexual orientation or political beliefs," she said.
 "Based on these values, I offer close cooperation to the future president."